Consumer medicine information

 Whilst not all the reactions listed have been reported specifically with diclofenac tablets, similarities between the NSAIDs as a group require them to be considered possible.

-Adverse reactions are ranked under heading of frequency, the most frequent first, using the following convention: common (≥ 1/100, < 1/10); uncommon (≥ 1/1,000, < 1/100); rare (≥ 1/10,000, < 1/1,000); very rare (< 1/10,000), including isolated reports.
+Adverse reactions are ranked under heading of system organ class and frequency, the most frequent first, using the following convention: common (≥ 1/100, < 1/10); uncommon (≥ 1/1,000, < 1/100); rare (≥ 1/10,000, < 1/1,000); very rare (< 1/10,000), or not known (cannot be estimated from available data).
+Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.

 The following undesirable effects include those reported with diclofenac tablets and/or other pharmaceutical forms of diclofenac, with either short-term or long-term use.